I Love My Mom

-I Love My Mom is the debut record by North Carolina-based musician Indigo De Souza.
-It was self-released in June 2018 but was given a full re-release by Saddle Creek Records in June of 2021.
+I Love My Mom is the debut record by North Carolina–based musician Indigo De Souza.
+It was self-released in June 2018 but was given a full re-release by Saddle Creek Records in June 2021.

 Composition

 The "playful, spunky, and unpredictable" songs on Mom have been seen as "folksy" garage pop, "steady" grunge and indie rock.

 Critical reception

 Abby Jones for Pitchfork called the album "imperfect, unabashed, and endearing", while Marcy Donelson for AllMusic called it "an especially candid and personal set" where "De Souza solidly find[s] her footing."

 Track listing

 Personnel

 Adapted from the record's Bandcamp page.